Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 ||Subject (required)||Removes the client certificate subject from the allowed list||

-To collect events logged by the gateway, you need to also have the Log Analytics agent installed.
+To collect events logged by the gateway, you should have the Log Analytics agent installed.

-Ensure that the MMA agent on your Gateway server and the agents communicating with the Gateway are connected to the same Log Analytics workspace.
+Ensure that the MMA agent on your OMS Gateway server and the agents that communicate with OMS Gateway are connected to the same Log Analytics workspace.

-The MMA agent on your Gateway server and the agents communicating with the Gateway are connected to the same Log Analytics workspace.
+Ensure that you're using OMS Gateway version 1.0.395.0 or greater.
+Also ensure that the MMA agent on your OMS Gateway server and the agents communicating with OMS Gateway are connected to the same Log Analytics workspace.

 Performance counters to collect

 The following table shows the performance counters available for the Log Analytics gateway.
-You can add the counters using Performance Monitor.
+Use Performance Monitor to add the counters.

 |Log Analytics Gateway/Active Client Connection||Number of active client network (TCP) connections|